yochaigal/cairn/wip/simple-backgrounds.md

 ### Smallfolk
 - **Easily Missed**: Enemies tend to ignore you, going for the bigger targets first or ignoring you altogether.
 - **Quicksilver**: Escaping sudden capture or a killing blow is like second nature to you.
 Sneaking comes naturally, too.
-- **Big Boned**: You have to eat _a lot_, at least 5 times a day.
+- **Second Breakfast**: You have to eat _a lot_, at least 5 times a day.
 Fortunately you can consume nearly anything if you have to.

 ### Greenskin
 - **Blood Brothers**: Being surrounded by at least two other trusted warriors bolsters your battle sense, and you always go first.